KSA's Economy Grows as it Diversifies

 on

-Sustaining growth in private non-oil investment requires maintaining the reform momentum and sound macroeconomic policies
+Sustaining growth in private non-oil investment requires maintaining the reform momentum and sound macroeconomic policies.
+KSA’s economy is transforming as it implements reforms to reduce oil dependence, diversify income sources, and enhance competitiveness.

-Diversification has been driven by improvements in the regulatory and business environment.
-As a result of a new set of laws to promote entrepreneurship, protect investors’ rights, and reduce the costs of doing business, new investment deals and licenses grew by 95 percent and 267 percent in 2022, respectively.
-In addition, the Saudi Investment Fund (PIF) has been deploying capital, including to help stimulate private sector investment.
+Improvements in the commercial and regulatory environments have fuelled diversification.
+As a result of a new set of laws to promote entrepreneurship, protect investors’ rights, and reduce the costs of doing business, new investment deals and licences grew by 95 per cent and 267 per cent in 2022, respectively.

 Charting the course ahead

-Challenges ahead include making sure large projects generate returns and boost productivity, which are vital for sustained economic growth and will help further diversify the economy.
+Challenges ahead include making sure large projects generate returns and boost productivity, which are vital for sustained economic growth and will help further diversify the KSA’s economy.
 There is a need to continue the ongoing efforts to foster a more conducive environment for innovation and invest in workforce skills that complement the diversification agenda.
-Streamlining fees and taxes faced by businesses—particularly at local and city levels—will further boost private sector development.
-The PIF’s growing role in the economy should continue to stimulate private sector investment.
-Lastly, rigorous monitoring and evaluation can help minimize risks from targeted interventions and industrial policies, ensuring that these policies (which are not a substitute for broader structural reforms) attain the intended benefits.

 X